January 18, 2016 · Written by Foodtolive Team

 Use organic oats and either frozen or fresh blueberries and season to your liking.
 This breakfast will provide you with a boost of energy and antioxidants.

-- Scramble eggs, add some chopped veggies, and sprinkle everything with cheese.
+- Scramble eggs, add some chopped veggies and sprinkle everything with cheese.
 Serve in a warm tortilla.
 You can make a batch, freeze them, and reheat when necessary.

 - Cookie dough cereal.

-This is a breakfast for those who has a sweet tooth.
+This is a breakfast for those who have a sweet tooth.
 Take some plain organic oats, 2 tablespoons of peanut (or any other nut) butter, 1 teaspoon of honey, and sprinkle everything with unsweetened cocoa powder.
 Mix the ingredients, add a cup of milk, and enjoy.

-- Veggie omelet.
+- Veggie Omelet.